-- 18. (1) A person in control of an infrastructure may, in the prescribed manner and format, lodge with the National Commissioner an application contemplated in section 16(1) to have such infrastructure declared as critical infrastructure. - (2) The National Commissioner may require of the person in control of that infrastructure to provide any information necessary for the proper consideration of the 50 application. - (3) The National Commissioner must- - (a) upon receipt of an application, publish a notice of the application in the Gazette- - (i) stating the name of the applicant and the address of the premises in 55 respect of which the application is made; and - (ii) inviting interested persons to submit written comments in relation to the application;
+- 18. (1) A person in control of an infrastructure may, in the prescribed manner and format, lodge with the National Commissioner an application contemplated in section 16(1) to have such infrastructure declared as critical infrastructure. - (2) The National Commissioner must require of the person in control of that infrastructure to- - (a) submit a report by the head of a government department or head of an organ 10 of state who has functional control over the sector in which the activities of the infrastructure falls regarding the application; and - (b) disclose- - (i) particulars of any person other than the applicant who has a right or interest in the infrastructure in question;